-- College of Science and Engineering Funds: This fund receives contributions for the purpose of supporting programs and scholarships within the College of Science and Engineering. - Memorial Scholarships: This fund receives contributions for the purpose of designated scholarships for student who demonstrate high achievement and community service.
+- General Scholarship Fund: This fund receives contributions for general scholarships to students who demonstrate financial need. - College of Science and Engineering Funds: This fund receives contributions for the purpose of supporting programs and scholarships within the College of Science and Engineering. - Memorial Scholarships: This fund receives contributions for the purpose of designated scholarships for student who demonstrate high achievement and community service.